Say Hello to HELOAN – Newrez's innovative home equity solution!

 Your credit score is available to most lenders and will give them an idea of your financial responsibility and history of paying off debts.
 A credit score of 740 or above will usually put you in fine standing to be approved.
 However, a lower score can mean a higher interest rate or even a turndown of the loan.

 Finally, debt-to-income ratio, or DTI, will be taken into consideration.
 This is a calculation of your total gross monthly debts or payments divided by your total gross monthly income.
-The lower this number is, the less risky you are to lenders; this means eligibility for a lower rate and approval.
-If your number is high, it is recommended that you pay off large debts as soon as possible or increase your income.
+The lower this number is, the less risky you are to lenders.
+This means eligibility for a lower rate and approval.
+If your number is high, it’s recommended that you pay off larger debts as soon as possible or increase your income.

-Your mortgage is comprised of several elements: principal and interest, and possibly taxes and insurance.
+Your mortgage is comprised of several elements, including principal and interest, and possibly taxes and insurance.
 There are also other costs and expenditures to consider, like the down payment.

-Your down payment, similar to other loans, is the amount that you pay up front.
+Your down payment, like other loans, is the amount you pay up front.
 Unlike other loans, though, this is generally 20% of the property’s cost.
 This is sometimes flexible, and there are many lenders that allow for less down at closing or allow you to put down more money if your credit is less than perfect.
-If you do not have 20% to put down, you may need Private Mortgage Insurance (PMI) which your lender can arrange.
+If you don’t have 20% to put down, you may need private mortgage insurance (PMI), which your lender can arrange.
 This protects the lender in the event that you default on your loan.

-The principal is the amount of money that the lender will loan you.
-This money is not loaned for free and is charged a rate called interest.
-The interest percentage that you will be charged is determined before closing and may stay the same or fluctuate over the course of your loan, depending on the type of loan that you are approved for.
+The principal is the amount of money the lender will loan you.
+This money is not loaned for free and is charged with a rate called “interest.”
+The interest percentage you’ll be charged is determined before closing and may stay the same or fluctuate over the course of your loan depending on the type of loan you’re approved for.

 You will pay property and school taxes once you own your home.
-These go towards things like your city, school district, and road construction.
+These go toward things like your city, school district, and road construction.
 Another element that goes along with homeownership is insurance.
 There are several types of insurance, including homeowner’s insurance.
-This insures your home and family against damage and/or loss in the event of a fire, theft, or other emergency.
+This protects your home and family against damage and/or loss in the event of a fire, theft, or other emergency.

-A mortgage can seem complicated, but Newrez is here to help you feel confident in the mortgage process from start to finish.
-The information above should help you begin to understand what you are applying for, and answer some of the common mortgage questions so that you’ll be ready and in the know when it’s time to buy a home.
+A mortgage can seem complicated, but Newrez is here to help you feel confident in the entire process from start to finish.

 What We Offer